Staatsolie Maatschappij Suriname: Staatsolie's competition

+Gold mining history

 In 2014 it was announced that Staatsolie would participate for 25% in a recently discovered gold field in the Merian area.
 In 2019 the production was 524,000 ounces of gold, resulting in an annual revenue of US$101 million.

 On 27 April 2019, Staatsolie and Rosebel gold mine have come to an agreement for new mines.
 Staatsolie will participate for 30% in a joint venture with Rosebel.